grantcarthew/notes-google-cloud-architect/Networking/Cloud VPN.md

 __Note:__ ESP Authentication Headers (AH) or ESP in Transport mode are not supported.

+## Performance

+* Each VPN has a maximum throughput of 3Gbps.
+* Use Equal-Cost Multipath (ECMP) routing over multiple VPNs to achieve greater overall throughput.

 ## When to Use

 * When you have a dedicated client side VPN gateway.